martinlangee/eddi-configurator/README.md

 # EDDI Configurator - a WBS Final Project

+To run this project you need to have the back end project running: [eddi-config-api](https://github.com/martinlangee/eddi-config-api).
+To have an impression of the UI go to [eddi-configurator.netlify.app](https://eddi-configurator.netlify.app/).

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).